Your car can be a smooth little self-contained universe. But when something goes wrong, that world can collapse quickly.

 10. Phone charger

 Phone chargers that plug into the dashboard are right up there with sliced bread as brilliant inventions in my book.
-Your car may have a port all ready for your charger, or you may have to use your cigarette lighter.
+Your car may have a port all ready for your charger, or you may have to use your cigarette lighter … if your car has one.
+Those old-school ports are called “automobile auxiliary power outlets” these days.

 If you want a charger that doesn’t draw on your car’s power, a portable power bank is a good option.
-Just remember to recharge the power bank once you deplete it.
+Just remember to recharge it once you deplete it.

-Rainstorms can be sudden and give no warning, so a pocket umbrella that can slide into your glove box or the pocket of your car door will ensure you’re not left all wet.
+Rainstorms can be sudden and hit without warning, so a small umbrella that can slide into your glove box or the pocket of your car door will ensure you’re not left all wet.

 12. Ice scraper

-A driver’s license or credit card will work to scrape the winter off your windshield in a pinch.
+Sure, a driver’s license or credit card will work in a pinch to scrape the winter off your windshield.
 But you’re going to end up with ice and snow all over yourself in the process, and it will take a lot longer.

-So, invest in a serious ice-scraping tool.
+So, if you live where winter offers these challenges, invest in a serious ice-scraping tool.
 You can find plenty of options for pretty cheap.

 13. Windshield wiper fluid

-Windshield wiper fluid seems like a no-brainer, but it can also be an out-of-sight, out-of-mind item you may not think to carry.
+Windshield wiper fluid seems like a no-brainer, but it can also be an out-of-sight, out-of-mind item that you might not think to carry.

-Should you ever find yourself stranded in below-freezing temperatures, gloves can also help ward off frostbite.
+Should you ever find yourself stranded in your car in below-freezing temperatures, gloves can also help ward off frostbite.

 In this world of map apps and GPS devices built into cars, paper maps get a bad rap.
 But electronic devices can’t always be counted on.

-Plus, in special circumstances, such as when planning a road trip, being able to see an entire state at once can be useful.
+Plus, in special circumstances, such as when planning a road trip, being able to see an entire state’s highway system at once can be useful.

-A bottle or two of water can come in handy not just for drinking, but for everything from cleaning a small cut to rinsing off a pair of hiking shoes that are too muddy to put back in your car.
+A bottle or two of water in the trunk can come in handy not just for drinking, but for everything from cleaning a small cut to rinsing off a pair of hiking shoes that are too muddy to put back in your car.

 17. AAA or towing service info